Levchenko41/rsschool-cv/cv.md

 #### Education

-Polesie State University, department Information technology of the financial and credit system( 2015-2019)
+Polessky State University, department Information technology of the financial and credit system( 2015-2019)

 ---